 The analysis interval can either be automatically calculated by the software or manually entered if you wish to have more control.
-This is done as 10% of the Output interval, or 10 seconds if this is larger.
+The Auto value is calculated as 20% of the Output interval, or 10 seconds if this is larger.

 When the Analysis Interval Mode is set to 'Custom' the ability to enter a specific interval becomes available.
 By default this will be 30 seconds, however it can be changed to suit the needs of the design.
 A shorter interval will improve the accuracy, however it will increase run times.